tanerijun/vitaneri/content/posts/solving-an-import-path-cannot-end-with-a-ts-extension-when-using-deno-with-vscode/index.md

 tags:
   - deno
   - vscode
-description: 'A simple solution to the squiggly line when importing files with .ts extension in Deno VSCode.'
+description: "A simple solution to the squiggly line when importing files with .ts extension in Deno VSCode."
 ---

 When we are working with Deno, we often need to import files with .ts extension.
 But the built-in TS language server from VSCode is usually unhappy when we do this.